pnp/cli-microsoft365/docs/manual/docs/cmd/spo/app/app-deploy.md

 # spo app deploy

-Deploys the specified app in the tenant app catalog
+Deploys the specified app in the specified app catalog

 ## Usage